jorgecasas/php-ml/README.md

 ![PHP-ML - Machine Learning library for PHP](docs/assets/php-ml-logo.png)

 Fresh approach to Machine Learning in PHP.
-Algorithms, Cross Validation, Preprocessing, Feature Extraction and much more in one library.
+Algorithms, Cross Validation, Neural Network, Preprocessing, Feature Extraction and much more in one library.

 PHP-ML requires PHP >= 7.0.